Skip to main content

 1. Prototype with a Task on the Discover page.
 Iterate on the prompt until it works.

-2. Productionize by turning the prompt into a Workflow with Blocks, Parameters, and a Schedule.
+2. Productionize by turning the prompt into an Agent with Blocks, Parameters, and a Schedule.

 3. Persist state by saving a Browser Profile after the first authenticated run, so future runs skip login.